Frequently Asked Questions

 In Australia, FreightInsure policies are underwritten by Assetinsure Pty Ltd and HDI Global Specialty SE.
 In New Zealand, policies are underwritten by HDI Global Specialty SE (NZ branch only).

 FreightInsure holds an Australian Financial Services Licence (AFSL).
-FreightInsure is the product — the underlying insurance is provided by licensed underwriters Assetinsure Pty Ltd and HDI Global Specialty SE.
+FreightInsure is the product — the underlying insurance is provided by licensed underwriters Assetinsure Pty Ltd and HDI Global Specialty SE in Australia, and HDI Global Specialty SE (NZBN 9429049187991, FSP 774050, Financial Strength Rating of AA-/stable Standard and Poor’s, A+ AM Best) in New Zealand.

 FreightInsure is an insurance-backed product.
 All claims are paid by the insurer — there is no risk to the distributor.
-FreightSafe Warranty is a self-funded warranty product offered under the FreightSafe brand, where the transport company funds claims from collected premiums.
+FreightSafe Warranty is a self-funded warranty product offered under the FreightSafe brand, where the transport company funds claims from their own revenue.
 FreightSafe Warranty is not an insurance product.
 The right product depends on the distributor's risk appetite and commercial model.

 How FreightInsure is priced, and how distributors earn.